St. Paul, Minn. – Governor Mark Dayton has declared today, Wednesday, October 28, 2015, MARLON JAMES DAY in the state of Minnesota.

 Macalester mourns the loss of Art Professor Gary Erickson

 Gary Erickson, a visiting assistant professor of Art and Art History who came to Macalester in 1995, has passed away at the age of 60.

 May 20 2016

-Two professors, a retired Foreign Service officer, a pastor, and an artist and entrepreneur, are five of eight to be honored at Macalester Reunion in June
+Two professors, a retired Foreign Service officer, a pastor, and an artist and entrepreneur, are five of nine to be honored at Macalester Reunion in June

 Macalester Reunion 2016, June 3-5.